atosatto/ansible-dockerswarm/README.md

 ## Role Variables

-Available variables are listed below, along with default values (see defaults/main.yml):
+Available variables are listed below, along with default values (see `[defaults/main.yml](defaults/main.yml)`):

     docker_repo: "{{ docker_repo_ce_stable }}"

 The repository proving the Docker packages.
-By default [Docker Community](https://www.docker.com/docker-community) stable repository is configured by the role.
-See `vars/main.yml` for the configuration of the Docker Community edge, test and nightly repositories.
+The [Docker Community](https://www.docker.com/docker-community) stable repository is configured by default.
+Additional repositories are defined in `[vars/main.yml](vars/main.yml)` including the edge, test and nightly repositories.
+To skip the configuration of the repository and use the system repositories set `skip_repo: true`.

     docker_package_name: "docker-ce"

-Name of the Docker package providing.
+Name of the package providing the Docker daemon.

       docker_package_version: ""

 Version of the Docker package to be installed on the target hosts.
-By default, the latest available version will be installed.
+When set to `""` the latest available version will be installed.

     docker_dependencies: "{{ default_docker_dependencies }}"

-Additional packages to install together with Docker.
+Additional packages to be installed by the role.
-See `vars/RedHat.yml` and `vars/Debian.yml` for the definition of the `default_docker_dependencies` variable.
+See `[vars/RedHat.yml](vars/RedHat.yml)` and `[vars/Debian.yml](vars/Debian.yml)` for the definition of the `default_docker_dependencies` variable.

     docker_service_state: "started"
     docker_service_enabled: "yes"